-1. It will keep you calm, and help you not to over-react.
+1. Expect the unexpected in homeschooling and it will keep you calm, and help you not to over-react.

-2. It will teach your kids the importance of being flexible.
+2. Realistic expectations in your homeschool will teach your kids the importance of being flexible.

-3. When you let go of your expectations and give your day and plans to God, it keeps you from disappointment.
+3. When you plan the unexpected and let go of your expectations, it keeps you from disappointment.
+Give your day and your plans to God.

 I have found it is much better to start the day by spending time with God, giving my expectations to Him, leaving those desires with Him, and letting Him determine how the day actually goes.

-4. When you are prepared for things not to be as you expected, you are able to convey love and acceptance to your kids.
+4. Prepared for things not to be as you expected. you are able to convey love and acceptance to your kids.

 When we don’t expect them to perform according to certain standards, or like another child, it shows we love them for who they are, and not because of their abilities, or good performance.

-They need to know we love them unconditionally, and that we are there to love and support them when they do make bad choices.
+They need to know we love them unconditionally.
+That we are there to love and support them when they do make bad choices.

 Our kids will make mistakes along the way, as well as what we might consider bad choices.